 Anyone who has a Roland MKS-80 with a power transformer that’s not native to their region, now has the option to upgrade the power supply in their machine and plug it straight into their mains supply, without the need of going through an external transformer.

-Anyone with a Roland MKS-80 that has a bad power supply or broken transformer, can now bring a new lease of life to their machine.
+If your Roland MKS-80 has a bad power supply or broken transformer, you now have the option to potentially bring it back to life.
 Also bear in mind that the old FR2 PCBs are now very brittle and prone to dry joints and even cracking.

 At the time of writing, some Roland MKS-80s have been operating for thirty-six years!
 While designed extremely well, the power supplies are stressed systems (as in any machine) and the last thing any MKS-80 owner wants is for the power supply in their machine to go south.
 IC1 on the original PSU for example, is a M5218L.
 It's a crucial part of the +5V supply and the 10V reference circuit.
 If this packs up, the +5V rail could rise to values that could seriously damage your MKS-80 and even make it unrepairable.
 As time goes on, the likelihood of this happening, only increases.
 The +/-15V supplies which drive the voice boards, are a little more robustly designed.